EquinoxRealms/Rules/english.md

 #Client Modifications
 Hacked/Ghost clients of any type are not allowed on the network.
 Such hacks are, but not limited to, kill aura, trigger bot, fly hacks, aimbot, knockback modifiers, autoclickers, etc. Any hacked clients will result in a permanent ban from the network.

 Unapproved modifications of any kind are disallowed.
-You can view our approved mods list here.
+You can view our approved mods list below.
 If caught with unapproved modifications which were not specified in the list, you will receive a 14 day ban, with a permanent ban to follow for a second offence.
+Approved Mods:
+ Optifine
+- Status Effect HUD
+- Armor HUD
+- Direction HUD
+- 1.7 Better Sprinting Mod (not 1.8)
+- HCF Togglesneak
+- The 5zig Mod
+- Cape Mods
+- Minimaps that do not have MP Entity radar or edit entities in anyway
+- Client side chat mods (such as tabbychat)
+- bUpload (and other automatic screenshot uploaders)
+- UHC Essentials
+- LabyMod 1.8
+- Gammabright
+- 5zig PvP Mod

 It is prohibited to use any third party program that directly interferes with the minecraft client which provides an unfair advantage to other users.
 Therefore you may never use, autoclickers, macros, multiple attack buttons, drag clicking, butterfly clicking, etc. The general rule is one finger, one button, one click.
 Disobeying this rule will result in a permanent ban from our server.